 Although the following rudiments are certainly not the same as 4 Stroke Ruffs, they do feature the same underlying components, 3 grace notes and a downbeat.
 The grace notes are played in a non-uniform phrasing, making them quite unusual compared to standard American rudimental practice, though a few can be compared roughly to the Hybrid rudiment Cheese.

 The Dutch Verweisselslagen, the Basel Dreierstreich, and the French Fla-ga-da share a similar timing and sticking lrrL or rllR and are essentially a Drag with a Flam tacked onto the front.
-They differ in the accent pattern, but are very similar in all other respects.
+They differ in the accent pattern, and slightly in timing, but are very similar in all other respects.
 See Examples 6, 7, & 8.
-Instead of a smooth set of grace notes, like the above Ruffs, the Flam to Drag combination produces and uneven spacing with the first and second grace notes falling closer together than the second and third.
+The Verweisselsagen is unaccented and falls usually into a 16th note grid.
+The Fla-ga-da is similar but the 2nd and 3rd grace note are accented, with an unaccented downbeat.
+The Dreierstreich actually conforms more closely to a quintuplet grid, and is thus more compressed than the other two variations.
+Instead of a smooth set of grace notes, like the above Ruffs, the Flam to Drag combination in all of these examples produces and uneven spacing with the first and second grace notes falling closer together than the second and third.
 These are basically the Hybrid Cheese sticking, but with 3 grace notes instead of 1 grace noted onto a doubled downbeat.

 The final strange 3 grace note rudiment here is an inversion of the previous pattern.
-The French rudiment Coup Roulés features a Drag onto a Flam preceding the downbeat with the sticking llrL or rrlR.
-The spacing here too is uneven with the Flam falling closer together than the Drag notes before it.
-In the standard format, several of these Drag/Flam combinations are played in succession to form a larger phrase and are often not notated as grace notes.
+The French rudiment Coup Roulés features a Drag onto a Charge Stroke (open flam with an accented grace note) preceding the downbeat with the sticking llrL or rrlR.
+In the standard format, several of these Drag/Charge combinations are played in succession to form a larger phrase and are often not notated as grace notes.
 In Example 9a, French Coup Roulés, the usual presentation is given with a grace note alternative shown in Example 9b, Coup Roulés Ruff Interpretation.